Newborn Sessions

 Let me run you through a quick primer on newborn styles, then explain what I do.
 All newborn photography falls on a spectrum from posed with props to lifestyle.
 You can find photographers in Fort Collins who specialize in either end of this spectrum, and part of your journey in choosing the right photographer for you is going to be deciding which style you like best.

-The “posed with props” style is often done in studio and might include babies in baskets or crates, babies propping their heads up on their hands, themed set ups with elaborate backdrops- a lot of the types of shots you tend to see on pinterest.
+The “posed with props” style is often done in studio and might include babies in baskets or crates, babies propping their heads up on their hands, themed set ups with elaborate backdrops.

 “Lifestyle” photos are done in the clients’ home with the natural home environment as the backdrop.
 True lifestyle photographers don’t usually pose babies or dress them up in special outfits, they just document things as they are.
 Lifestyle sessions might include baby in their crib wearing a favorite onesie, mom and dad on the couch with baby, siblings helping give baby a bottle, etc.